 Which fund am I in?

 KiwiSaver providers have lots of funds to choose from.
 If you were automatically opted in, and your employer doesn’t have a chosen KiwiSaver provider, you probably ended up in what’s called a “default” fund.
-If you know your KiwiSaver provider, you’ll find your default fund here:
+If you do know your KiwiSaver provider, you’ll find everything about your default fund here:

 It’s important to know that default funds are just meant to be temporary holding pens for your money until you choose one for yourself.
 They’re a conservative option, which may not be the most appropriate for your situation.
 We all need to make an active choice of which fund to be in.
 More on that below.

 If you’re with a different provider to the default ones listed above, contact the company directly to see which fund you’re in.
 Then you can gauge whether it’s right for you.

 If you’re an employee, your contributions automatically started from your first pay, at 3% of your before-tax pay.
 Your employer should be contributing 3% as well.